rossetti/KSLBook/docs/04-Chapter4.md

 N(t) = N(t) - 1
 ```

+The end of service actions are as previously seen.
+There is one less server busy and if the queue has customers, it is processed and the customer's service starts.
 Since the same logic will need to be implemented for each station, it makes sense from an object-oriented perspective, to conceptualize a class that encapsulates the data and behavior to represent this situation.

 Figure \@ref(fig:Ch4TandemQ) should give an idea of what the class should represent.
 In the figure, there are two stations with each station containing a queue and a server (or resource).
 Thus, we should build a class that models a single queue that holds objects that must wait for a server to be available.
 We are going to call this thing a `SingleQStation.`  Notice that the input to the first station is a customer from some arrival process and that the input to the second station is a customer departing the first station.
 Thus, the main difference between how these components act is where they receive customers from and where they send completed customers.
 Notice that a station needs to know where to send its completed customers.
 What else does a station need to know in order to process the customers?
 The station will need to know how many servers are available at the station and will need to know how to determine the processing time for the customers.
 For this modeling, we need to expand on the concept of a resource.